 The Top Five Digital Transformation And Cloud-Native Themes For 2016

-This year, we’ve had the opportunity to work with hundreds of companies on the path to digital transformation—Mercedes-Benz, First Data, Ford, IDEO, Corelogic, and Allstate are just a few.
+This year, we’ve had the opportunity to work with hundreds of companies on the path to digital transformation—Mercedes-Benz, First Data, Ford, IDEO, and Corelogic are just a few.
 While each are at different stages of their journey and have unique constraints, we see the emergence of five themes that will drive digital transformation forward in 2016:

 Year Of The Leapfrog: Now It Is Their Turn